sonic-net/SONiC/doc/monitoring_high_mem_containers/monitoring_containers.md

 ## 1.3 Design

 ### 1.3.1 Basic Approach
 Monitoring the running status of critical processes and resource usage of docker containers depends on the Monit system tool.
 Since Monit natively provides a mechanism to check whether a process is running or not, it will be straightforward to monitor the critical processes in SONiC.

 However, Monit only provides a method to monitor the resource usage on a per-process level not a per-container level.
 As such, monitoring the resource usage of a docker container is not straightforward as monitoring processes.
 In our design, we propose to utilize the mechanism with which Monit can spawn a process and check the return value of the process.
 We will have Monit launch a script which reads the resource usage of a container and compares the resource usage with a configured threshold value for that container.
 If the current resource usage is less than the configured threshold value, the script will return 0 and Monit will not take action.
 However, if the resource usage exceeds the threshold, the script will return a non-zero value and Monit will log an alert message into the syslog.

-Specifically, for monitoring memory usage of a container, the workflow is:
+Specifically, for monitoring memory usage of a container, the workflow can be described as following steps:
 1. Monit spawns a process to execute the script `memory_checker` every 1 minute
 2.  `memory_checker` accepts <container_name> as a parameter and checks whether the container is running
-3. If the container is running, `memory_checker` retrieves its runtime memory usage from command output of `docker stats`;
-    Otherwiese, `memory_checker` exits and logs an message indicating the specified container is not running.
+3. If the container is running, `memory_checker` retrieves its runtime memory usage from command output of `docker stats`; Otherwiese, `memory_checker` exits and logs an message indicating the specified container is not running.
 4. `memory_checker` reads the memory threshold from `CONFIG_DB` and compare it with runtime memory usage.
 5. If runtime memory usage is larger than memory threshold, then `memory_checker` exits with non-zero value; Otherwise, `memory_checker` exits with zero value.
 6. Monit will write an alerting message into syslog if it receives non-zero value from `memory_checker` for specified number of times during a monitoring interval.
 7. After monitoring interval, Monit will write alerting messages into syslog every 1 minute if it receives non-zero value from `memory_checker` in every 1 minute polling cycle.

 # 2 Functionality
 ## 2.1 Target Deployment Use Cases
 This feature is used to perform monitoring memory usage of a docker container:
 1. Monit will write an alerting message into syslog if it receives non-zero value from `memory_checker` for specified number of times during a monitoring interval.
     A non-zero value indicates runtime memory usage of a docker container is larger then its memory threshold.
 2. After monitoring interval, Monit will write alerting messages into syslog every 1 minute if it receives non-zero value from `memory_checker` in every 1 minute polling cycle.

 ## 2.2 Functional Description

 ### 2.2.1 Monitoring Memory Usage of Containers
 Monit can be employed to monitor the resource usage such as CPU, memory and disk of each process.
 Unfortunately Monit is unable to do the resource monitoring in the container level.
 Thus we propose a new design to monitor memory usage of a docker container based on Monit.

 Specifically, Monit will launch a script `memory_checker` and check its exit value.
-A non-zero value indicates runtime memory usage of a docker container is larger then its memory threshold.
+A non-zero value indicates runtime memory usage of a docker container is larger than its memory threshold.
 Monit will write an alerting message into syslog if it receives non-zero value from `memory_checker` for specified number of times during a monitoring interval.
 After monitoring interval, Monit will write alerting messages into syslog every 1 minute if it receives non-zero value from `memory_checker` in every 1 minute polling cycle.

-Below is an example of Monit configuration file for lldp container:
+Below is Monit configuration file of lldp container:

 ```bash
 check program container_memory_lldp with path "/usr/bin/memory_checker lldp"